false

 What does it mean to create music?
 How do we encounter and interpret new works?
 How do we strive to invent new sounds, and how do we wrestle with the past to bring fresh interpretations?

-The Artistic Research Lab is made up of composers and performers who actively engage with these questions.
+The Artistic Research cluster is made up of composers and performers who actively engage with these questions.
 Our research is embodied: it emerges during the acts of performance, composition, improvisation and interpretation.
 Our research is realised in live performance and recordings of all types.
-We cover the following genres and practices:

 • Historically informed performance (HIP) – interpreting and performing works through rigorous academic examination of texts, sources and early recordings connected to the composers through strands of pedagogical lineage